Son of ex-school board member pleads guilty in bitcoin case

 Murgio’s father, Mike Murgio, pleaded guilty to reduced charges in October and faces sentencing this month.
 He resigned from the Palm Beach County School Board after his April arrest.

-Prosecutors said Antony Murgio, his father and another man operated a phony Florida-based business called the Collectables Club.
+Prosecutors said Antony Murgio, his father and another man, who also pleaded guilty in October, operated a phony Florida-based business called the Collectables Club.
 Authorities said it allowed criminals to buy bitcoins to launder their money under the pretense they were buying stamps and sports memorabilia.
 They said Murgio processed more than $10 million in illegal bitcoin transactions.

 Most Read Stories